botlabs-gg/yagpdb/README.md

 ### Running YAGPDB yourself

-**Running YAGPDB on your own you can expect little to no support on helping it get set up, unless the purpose of you setting it up is to help out the project.**
+**Running YAGPDB on your own however you can expect little to no support on helping it get set up, unless the purpose of you setting it up is to help out the project.**

-**IF YOU DO NOT UNDERSTAND THESE STEPS THEN DON'T BOTHER TRYING TO RUN THIS, Please dont waste my time by ignoring this warning**
+**IF YOU DO NOT UNDERSTAND THESE STEPS THEN DON'T BOTHER TRYING TO RUN THIS, Please dont waste my (or the support team's) time by ignoring this warning**

 Required databases:
  - PostgresSQL